 Balanced Scorecard Spreadsheet

-If you are not ready to implement a Balanced Scorecard system like QuickScore, then why not get started with a pre-formatted Balanced Scorecard Spreadsheet?
-We have created a fully functional Microsoft Excel spreadsheet template which means you do not have to!
+If you’re not ready to implement a Balanced Scorecard system like QuickScore, then why not get started with a pre-formatted Balanced Scorecard Spreadsheet?
+We have created a fully functional Microsoft Excel spreadsheet template which means you don’t have to!
 The pack contains two spreadsheet templates, one completely blank so you can add your own Strategic Objectives, Key Performance Indicators and Strategic Initiatives; and one that we have completed to show you just how powerful this template is.
 There is a comprehensive user guide, not that you will need it as the balanced scorecard spreadsheet is highly intuitive and very easy to use.
 Please read the limitations before you use this spreadsheet.

 Please Note: The purpose of this spreadsheet is to show you how a Balanced Scorecard works in practice.
 You can use it freely in your organisation but it is not built for operational use.
-It is a educational tool that should lead to using a dedicated balanced scorecard software system.
+It is an educational tool that should lead to using a dedicated balanced scorecard software system.

 Balanced Scorecard Spreadsheet (Excel 2010) – Screenshots

 If you really want your company to grow then you have to be sure your Strategy is aligned with your business processes and operations.
 Too many companies fall into the trap of measuring results after the event, that is, measuring things that they cannot influence.
 They also only measure financial results, which in itself is a good thing to do, but not by itself.
 Finally, they don’t ‘balance’ their measures across the whole business.
 The Balanced Scorecard forces you to think about measurement in a different way.
 It does three things well:

 1. It looks at metrics across Financial, Customer, Internal Process and Learning & Growth perspectives and balances the scores

 2. It forces you to look at your Strategy first and only then look at metrics, those metrics that will influence and support your strategy